johndoe31415/pygpufractal/README.md

 ![x^3 + 3](https://raw.githubusercontent.com/johndoe31415/pygpufractal/master/docs/newton1.png)

+You can use the mouse to move around and the mousewheel to zoom in and out of the area.

 Alternatively, you can just type 'r' or 'R' for coefficients and see where it takes you:

 ![Other Newton Fractal](https://raw.githubusercontent.com/johndoe31415/pygpufractal/master/docs/newton2.png)